-Staff Analysis: Merritt Island's capital structure consists of \$150,000 in common equity.
+Merritt Island's capital structure consists of \$150,000 in common equity.
 The Utility has no customer deposits.
-Audit staff determined that no test year adjustments were necessary.
-The Utility's capital structure has been reconciled with staff's recommended rate base.
+We determined that no test year adjustments were necessary.
+The Utility's capital structure has been reconciled with the Commission-approved rate base.
 The appropriate ROE is 7.85 percent based upon the Commission-approved leverage formula currently in effect.
-16 Staff recommends an ROE of 7.85 percent, with a range of 6.85 percent to 8.85 percent, and an overall rate of return of 7.85 percent.
+We hereby approve an ROE of 7.85 percent, with a range of 6.85 percent to 8.85 percent, and an overall rate of return of 7.85 percent.
 The ROE and overall rate of return are shown on Schedule No. 2